 In February of 2006, the Institute received a $5 million endowment gift from alumnus John M. and Gertrude Petersen for the purpose of supporting nanoscale research.
-On September 29 of the same year the Institute, renamed the Petersen Institute of NanoScience and Engineering (PINSE), completed a $6.1 million renovation of Benedum Hall to include a state-of-the-art Nanoscale Fabrication and Characterization Facility (NFCF).
-The facility is in a 4000 square foot clean room with class 100, 1000, and 10000 environments.
+On September 29th of the same year the Institute, renamed the Petersen Institute of NanoScience and Engineering (PINSE), completed a $6.1 million renovation in Benedum Hall to include a state-of-the-art Nanoscale Fabrication and Characterization Facility (NFCF).
+The facility is in a 4,000 square foot clean room with class 100, 1000, and 10000 environments.

 PINSE advocates for strong relationships with researchers from outside of the University of Pittsburgh, including commercial companies and external academic institutions.

 - developing special coatings with nanoparticles that prevent surfaces from icing;

 - investigating materials containing nanosize semiconductor particles to solve one of the chief problems standing in the way of making painted coatings convert sunlight into electricity;